ghanshyam3011/TaskSchedular/README.md

 ## 🚀 Quick Start

-Run the main application using the provided batch file:
+Run the NeuroTask system using the provided launcher:
 ```bash
 .\run-task-scheduler.bat
 ```

-### Basic Commands
+### Neural Command Interface
-- `add` - Create a new task
+- `add` - Create a new intelligent task
-- `list` - Show all tasks
+- `list` - Visualize your task network
 - `done` - Mark a task as complete
-- `delete` - Remove a task
+- `delete` - Remove a task from the system
+- `analyze` - Get insights on your task patterns
-- `email` - Configure email notifications
+- `email` - Configure smart notifications
-- `quit` - Exit the application
+- `quit` - Exit the neural interface

-### Creating Tasks with Natural Language
+### Creating Tasks with Neural Language Processing
 ```
 add Send project report to John by tomorrow at 5pm
 add Buy groceries on Saturday morning high